 I hope that this will be another fun and exciting year at St. Peter's for you and your child.
 You can click on the link below to find out about all of the things we will be looking at this year in our long term plan.

-For our next topic of Year 1, we shall be dousing ourselves in pixie dust and taking a magical flight with Peter Pan and Tinkerbell as we travel 'Off To Neverland!'.
-We shall be using both J. M. Barrie's famous story and the Disney adaptation to cover lots of different areas of the Year 1 curriculum.
+For our first topic of 2019, we shall be travelling back in time to medieval England as we discover the legend of the sword in the stone and all 'Hail King Arthur!'
+We shall be making reference to lots of different adaptations of this famous legend.
+Our main book, however, will be the Usborne chapter book 'The Adventures of King Arthur.'
+We shall be using this very famous legend to cover lots of different areas of the Year 1 curriculum.
 You can see how we shall be doing this be clicking on the link which will take you to our topic plan.
 Our homework grid for this half term is also linked to this topic, linking your child's home learning to what we are covering in the classroom.

-You may wish to explore the adventures of Peter Pan, Tinkerbell, Wendy, John and Michael further at home by sharing the story at home as well.
-You may also wish to look at adaptations of the story by watching the Walt Disney film or one of the other adaptations that have been made.
+You may wish to explore the adventures of Arthur, Merlin and the Knights of the Round Table further at home by sharing the story.
+You may also wish to look at adaptations of the story by watching the Walt Disney film 'The Sword In The Stone' which is loosely based on the T. H. White's novel of the same name, and focuses on Arthur as a young boy.

 If you have any questions about the topic, or about how to support your child at home with their learning please don't hesitate to ask.